Eligibility

 APOs may be able to match you with members of the Australian community who are interested in supporting people in humanitarian need.

-Only a certain number of visas are granted under the CSP every year.
-Processing may take six years or longer.
+We only grant a certain number of visas under the CSP every year.
+The CSP is heavily oversubscribed.
+Processing may take eight years or more.
 All applicants should expect lengthy processing times.

 All applicants under the CSP must meet the visa criteria and satisfy public interest criteria for character, security and health before we can grant them a visa.